How BTR Services Will Help You Recover From Betrayal Trauma

 Lastly, the third phase of reconnection is to me like the icing on a not-very-good cake!
 Reconnection is what we all want and what we all need.
 We need a community and a loving circle around us; everyone needs this but especially when we are going through a trial like this.
 This is the reason why sex addiction is so devastating to women–it breaks the bond with the person who should be most connected to us.

-If our husbands are on a healthy path, maybe that bond can be reconnected; maybe it can’t but I really strive to make that a goal when the women are ready to pursue that connection with friends and family with safe people, I often strive to make it something that can be found in Betrayal Trauma Recovery Club.
+If our husbands are on a healthy path, maybe that bond can be reconnected; maybe it can’t but I really strive to make that a goal when the women are ready to pursue that connection with friends and family with safe people, I often strive to make it something that can be found in Betrayal Trauma Recovery Group.

 Anne: Like members connecting with other members of the group so they feel that support and safety within the group itself.